Soccera1/tweeta-desktop/docs/installation.md

    make
    ```

-This will produce an executable named `tweetapus-gtk-c` in the root directory.
+This will produce an executable named `tweeta-desktop` in the root directory.

 ### Static Building